Salekin-13/intro-to-ml-basics/README.md

 # 🧠 ML Basics Showcase: Logistic Regression & MLP Classifiers

-This project is to demonstrate foundational classification workflows using Logistic Regression and Multi-Layer Perceptron (MLP) on benchmark datasets like Fashion-MNIST and CIFAR-10.
-It is designed as an introduction to deep learning curriculum to highlight knowledge of key machine learning concepts through hands-on training, evaluation, and visualization.
+This project is to demonstrate foundational image classification workflows using Logistic Regression and Multi-Layer Perceptron (MLP) on benchmark datasets like Fashion-MNIST and CIFAR-10.
+It is designed as an introduction to deep learning and to highlight key concepts of machine learning algorithms through hands-on training, evaluation, and visualization.
+It also visualizes the most significant weights/inputs for logistic regression and maps out the loss curve to understand model convergence.

 ---